guideberry/GEO-PYTHON/.ipynb_checkpoints/topics_overview-checkpoint.md

 ## What is this Guide?
 Everyone learns in different ways and at different speeds.
 A teacher who is great for one student, may not be great for another.
 We're all arriving at the start of this path with different skill sets and experiences.

-With that in mind, this guide recommends **GeoPython** as the core tutorial because it introduces key technologies that you can explore on your own,  **JupyterLab** as the code development environment because it gives you all the tools you need in one place for free, and **GitHub** because it's a big part of modern software development.
+With that in mind, this guide recommends **GeoPython** as the core tutorial because it introduces key technologies that you can explore on your own,  **JupyterLab** as the code development environment because it opens up a new and better path to learning, and **GitHub** because it's a big part of modern software development.

 You can supplement your learning as needed with other tutorials and resources.
 Links: